wcgordon1/TustinRecruiting/src/content/jobs/tr-junior-sdr-santa-ana-juni-z9gkjo.md

   Join our dynamic and innovative team in the heart of Santa Ana, CA, as a Junior Sales Development Representative (SDR).
-In this role, you'll spearhead the early stages of the sales cycle by connecting with potential clients, guiding them through the features of our cutting-edge marketing technologies, and paving the way for successful business partnerships.
-You'll be a pivotal part of a fast-paced MarTech environm...
+In this role, you'll spearhead the early stages of the sales cycle by connecting with potential clients, guiding them through the features of our cuttingedge marketing technologies, and paving the way for successful business partnerships.
+You'll be a pivotal part of a fastpaced MarTech environm...
 location: 'Santa Ana, CA'
 team: Software
 schedule: 'First Shift (6:00 AM - 2:30 PM)'